cklim83/test_md/01_rb101_109/01_ruby_style_guide.md

 end
 ```

 **Parentheses** are **optional** when calling methods.
-Although this improves convenience during coding, it can make it difficult to differentiate between local variables and method invocation.
+Although this improves convenience during coding, it can make it difficult to differentiate between local variables and method invocations.
 ```ruby
 gets.chomp # usual way to get input

 Kernel.gets().chomp() # equivalent way but parentheses are usually omitted.
 ```

 Even the interpreter shares this confusion.
-An undefined name `a` will raise a `NameError` but the error message will indicate the uncertainty as to whether `a` is referring to local variable or a method.
-However, if we add the `()` suffix to `a`, the error message sharpens to indicate an unknown method.
+An undefined name `a` will raise a `NameError` but the error message would express this uncertainty by indicating that `a` could be a local variable or a method.
+However, if we try to execute `a()` instead, the ambiguity is resolved, with the error message referring to an undefined method.
 ```ruby
 irb(main):002:0> a
 NameError (undefined local variable or method `a' for 	main:Object)